TIY-Austin-Front-End-Engineering/Curriculum/intro/PREWORK.md

 Complete the Codecademy course at http://www.codecademy.com/en/tracks/web.
 This should take you approximately 7 hours, depending on your prior experience.

+Take a screen shot of the completion screen showing that you've completed all of the tasks.
+Email the screenshot to me with a title of "HTML/CSS Pre-Work"

 <!-- Take a screen shot of the completion screen showing that you've completed all of the tasks.
 Upload the screenshot to [imgur](http://imgur.com/) or another photo sharing service and submit a link to the picture on the "HTML/CSS Pre-Work" assignment within the [assignment app](http://assignments.nutellahabit.com). -->

 ### JavaScript: